Zero emission vehicle standards (ZEV)

-The Clean Car Law was passed in 2005.
+The Clean Car Law passed in 2005.
 Cars, light duty trucks, and passenger vehicles (SUVs and passenger vans) manufactured after Jan.1, 2009, must meet strict clean air standards to be registered, leased, rented, licensed, or sold in Washington.
-The law helps to reduce air pollution and greenhouse gases.
+The law helps reduce air pollution and greenhouse gases.

 Diesel exhaust is one of the most harmful air pollutants.
-Seventy percent of cancers caused by airborne pollutants are from diesel exhaust.
-It puts healthy people at risk for respiratory diseases and complicates matters for people with asthma, heart, and lung disease.
-Over four million people in Washington live and work where exposure to diesel exhaust is high.
-We are working to reduce emissions and protect your health by assisting fleet managers in:
+Seventy percent of cancers caused by airborne pollution come from diesel exhaust.
+It puts healthy people at risk for respiratory diseases and complicates health conditions for people with asthma, heart, and lung disease.
+Over four million people in Washington live and work near diesel exhaust.
+We are working to reduce diesel emissions and protect your health:

-- Installing equipment to clean up diesel exhaust (retrofitting).
+- Install equipment to clean up diesel exhaust (retrofitting)

-- Replacing older engines with new, cleaner ones.
+- Replace older engines with new, cleaner ones

 Volkswagen enforcement actions

 Volkswagen violated federal and state clean air laws by installing illegal emissions software on some diesel vehicles.
-In January 2016, the Department of Justice, on behalf of the Environmental Protection Agency (EPA), filed a lawsuit against VW.
-After admitting fault, they reached multiple settlements with the EPA.
+In January 2016, the U.S. Department of Justice, working for EPA, filed a lawsuit against VW.
+After admitting fault, VW reached multiple settlements with EPA and Washington.

-Washington is eligible to receive $112.7 million from the federal settlement.
-The funds can be used to reduce air pollution from transportation.
+Washington is managing $140 million in settlement funds to reduce air pollution from transportation.